-Hotel and motel means a building in which members of the public obtain sleeping accommodations for consideration.
+Hotel and motel, short term means a building in which members of the public obtain sleeping accommodations for consideration.
+The term includes a hotel, motel, tourist home, tourist house, tourist court, lodging house, inn, rooming house, or bed and breakfast.